 The battery works by producing electrons via chemical reactions.
 The chemical reactions need heat, and during winter, reactions become slower.
 Only very few electrons are produced, and they are hardly enough to start a car.

 In this situation, the starter motor needs more power to function.
 So it takes more power from the battery.
 Therefore, the battery drains faster than usual.

 However, during winter, the starter motor is not the only thing that needs to use the battery.
-Usually, we use the windshield wipers, heater, or headlights in the winter.
+Usually, we use windshield wipers, heater, or headlights in the winter.
 These require power too.
-If you run other devices like your stereo, audio system, plug in your phone, the car battery will drain even more.
+If you run other devices like your stereo or audio system, and plug in your phone, the car battery will drain even more.

 If your car battery is new, cold might not be a problem.
 However, as your battery gets older and weaker, the issues with cold might arise.

 Car batteries that are manufactured, especially for winter, are different from regular batteries.
 Regular batteries can become useless during the winter season.